frederic-perez/AmE-dictionary/dictionary.md

 __Podunk town__
 __Point is,__
 __Pole__ _n_ _(pl.
 Poles)_ A native or inhabitant of Poland, or a person of Polish descent.
-__Ponzi scheme__
-__Ponzi scheme__ _n_ A form of fraud in which belief in the success of a non-existent enterprise is fostered by the payment of quick returns to the first investors from money invested by later investors.
+__Ponzi scheme__ _n_ :three: A form of fraud in which belief in the success of a non-existent enterprise is fostered by the payment of quick returns to the first investors from money invested by later investors.
 Origin: Named after Charles Ponzi (died 1949), who carried out such a fraud (1919–20).
 __Prep__
 __President-elect__ _n_ :six::hammer: (also president-elect)
 __Prohibitionists__